-Because the loss of historic and cultural landmarks concerns the citizenry of Rye, any demolition of a property more than 50 years old and 500 square feet requires a demolition permit approved by the Demolition Review Committee.
+Because the loss of historic and cultural landmarks concerns the citizenry of Rye, any demolition of a property more than 65 years old and 500 square feet requires a demolition permit approved by the Demolition Review Committee.
 The Demolition Review Committee members are appointed by the Chairman of the Heritage Commission.
+Currently, the members are Mae Bradshaw, Jane Holway, Rich Davis and alternates Peter White and Alex Herlihy.
 The application for demolition may be obtained on the Town of Rye website.

-The current members of the Heritage Commission are appointed by the Selectmen for staggered three-year terms: Chair, Mae Bradshaw (2014), Vice Chair Rich Davis (2015), Secretary Sara Hall (2015), Priscilla V. Jenness (Selectmen's Representative) (2013) and Peter White (2016).
-There are five alternate positions.
-Currently the three alternates are Alex Herlihy (2014) and Jane Holway (2016) and Eleanor Barnes (2015).
-There are openings available for additional alternates.
+The current members of the Heritage Commission are appointed by the Selectmen for staggered three-year terms, the seven members are Chair, Mae Bradshaw, S a r a H a 11, S e c r e t a r y, Priscilla V. Jenness (Selectmen's Representative), Jane Holway, Treasurer, James Tegeder, Alex Herlihy, Bev Giblin and Peter White is the alternate.
+There are four additional alternate positions.
 The Heritage Commission meets on the first Thursday of each month at 6:30PM in the Court Room at Town Hall.
 All meetings are open to the public.